Pontiac51/miniAVX/README.md

 * Display ALT (MSL, AGL), SPD (IAS, GS) and QNH with adjustment knob
 * Set and display HDG, OBS1 & 2
 * Set and display autopilot values: ALT and V/S
-* Set and display autopilot modes: Master, HDG, NAV, GPS, ALT and V/S (no display for GPS and V/S)
+* Set and display autopilot modes: Master, HDG, NAV, GPS, ALT and V/S (no display for GPS)
 * Display autopilot value: GPS course
 * Complete Radio Stack: COM1 & 2, NAV1 & 2, ADF1 & 2, XPNDR1 & 2
 * Adjust brightness and invert display

 Arduino code to be used with BitsAndDroids Connector and Library.

+***UPDATE 2.01.160 (BitsAndDroids v1.6.0)***
+* CHANGED If Autopilot V/S is OFF "----" will be displayed
+* FIXED Display NAV Standby Frequencies not working
+* FIXED Display Autopilot V/S Mode Display not working

 ***UPDATE 2.00.160 (BitsAndDroids v1.6.0)***
 * NEW: Debounced buttons & handled rotary decoder via interrupts for better performance (especially on fast movements